-We have more information on page 74 for ways to order these.
+See page 74 for ways to order these.

-BOWELAND BLADDER CHANGES
+BOWEL AND BLADDER CHANGES

 Bowel changes Bladder changes 52 56

 Bowel changes

 Bowel side effects are quite common during chemotherapy and can also happen with some targeted therapies, immunotherapy and hormonal therapies.
 Radiotherapy to the abdomen (tummy) or the pelvis can cause bowel changes.
 Surgery to the bowel or any organs involved in digestion, such as the stomach or pancreas, can also affect your bowel habits.